takenobu-hs/processor-creative-kit/README.md

   - fixed length instruction (word length)
   - word addressing (not byte addressing)
   - ideal immediate length (an immediate can be set by one instruction)
-  - no MMU, cache, privilege level, interruption, I/O, and any
+  - no FPU, MMU, cache, privilege level, interruption, I/O, and any

 Limitation
-  - using slow container(Data.Array) for simple implementation.
+  - using the slow container(Data.Array) for simple implementation.

 [1]: https://hackage.haskell.org/package/processor-creative-kit